Cuba - The Perola Yacht

 7-nights and 6-full days guided fishing

-You will need to get together a party of up to six anglers, as the Liveaboard does not mix groups.
+You will need to organize a party of up to six anglers, as the Liveaboard does not allow mixed groups.

 Equipment Rentals: